vanhoefm/fragattacks/README.md

 - [Handouts](https://papers.mathyvanhoef.com/fragattacks-slides-2021-03-8.pdf) that give extra background and explain the vulnerabilities in more detail.
 - A [demonstration](https://youtu.be/88YZ4061tYw) of three example attacks.
 - The [research paper](https://papers.mathyvanhoef.com/usenix2021.pdf) published at USENIX Security.
+- A [live USB image](#id-live-image) with this tool and modified drivers pre-installed.

 See the [change log](#id-change-log) for a detailed overview of updates to the tool made since 11 August 2020.
 This change log also contains information on which version of hostap the FragAttacks tool is based on.